Response to Negative Economic Impacts

 Child Care Associates

 Building a new Early Learning Center at the future Stop Six Social Services Hub to expand access to infant, toddler and three-year old services in Stop Six.
-The ARPA investment will draw $9.2M in quality learning services from Child Care Associates at no charge to low-income families in Stop Six over ten (10) years
+The ARPA investment will draw $9.2M in quality learning services from Child Care Associates at no charge to low-income families in Stop Six over ten (10) years.
+The Early Childhood Learning Center project is expected to offer critical services and support to historically underserved and marginalized groups, particularly low-income individuals and families who have been significantly affected by the pandemic.
+This initiative aims to address the urgent needs of these vulnerable populations and contribute positively to their well-being and development.

 Evans & Rosedale Redevelopment